TrainMover: An Interruption-Resilient Runtime for ML Training: Sandboxed Initialization

+To pre-trigger initialization without any other machines' assistance, we create a \textit{communication-free sandbox} that allows joiners to run a shadow iteration independently before joining the main training loop.
+This sandbox eliminates the need for case-by-case initialization handling: joiners can execute all implicit and framework-specific initialization routines in one shot, without relying on distributed communication or requiring any assumptions about user code or framework behavior.

+This design introduces two key requirements: first, the shadow iteration must execute with valid state values and communication results to ensure the program does not crash and that initialization is correctly triggered—using dummy or zero values can easily cause NaNs or assertion errors.
+Second, communication operations must be handled locally without depending on communication responses from other machines.
+We address both requirements through valid tensor record–replay, as illustrated in Figure~\ref{fig:sandbox}.

+The sandbox warm-up has two steps: \textit{pre-record} and \textit{replay}.
+In the pre-record step, the designated recording machines capture one or more valid iterations and store the resulting communication outputs in advance.
+When a migration signal is received or a standby becomes available, the joiners enter the sandbox, where each joiner runs the replay step—reusing the recorded communication results to trigger its initialization.

+\mypar{Shield the Warmup --- Pre-record step.} We build a record hooking layer that sits between PyTorch and the CCL to intercept communication calls issued by the training framework.
+At the start of a new job as shown in Figure~\ref{fig:sandbox}, designated machines—including Rank 0, Rank 1 and Rank 2—enter the pre-record step to prepare for potential migration.
+Our hook monitors and records the output tensors of all collective calls (e.g., all-reduce) to persistent storage once the collective completes.
+They are later replayed in the sandbox to ensure valid training states on the joiner.

+This one-time pre-record step runs only during the first training iteration (or a few iterations) at the very beginning.
+After that, the interception hook is removed, and training proceeds as normal, introducing no additional overhead for the remainder of the training process regardless of the number of interruptions experienced or number of job restarts.

+\mypar{Run the Warmup --- Replay step.} When a migration signal is received or a standby is available (\textit{the preparation phase}), all joiners (new Rank 0 and new Rank 1) enter the \textit{replay step} and are placed into a sandbox, isolating them from the ongoing training in preparation for triggering initialization before joining the main training process.
+First, each sandboxed joiner pulls the initial state from the checkpoint.
+After loading the state, the joiner proceeds to a shadow iteration to trigger initialization.
+Our sandbox is designed to be \textit{communication-free}, specifically to avoid any interaction with existing training machines.
+We deliberately prevent any assistance from active participants—such as responding to collective operations or sending state information—to ensure that the joiner triggers initialization entirely on its own.

+We attach another hook to the PyTorch communication layer to intercept communication calls made during the replay step.
+Any communication call that attempts to reach outside the sandbox is intercepted and instead served with previously recorded tensors as responses.
+Certain operations—such as \codesm{barrier} and \codesm{send}—are safely bypassed, as invoking these operations does not affect the caller's state.

-After the warmup is complete, we replace the Joiner 0 and 1 with the original Leaver 0 and 1 at the end of iteration $n-1$, \textit{enabling a machine transition with no lazy initialization required after the migration is finished}.
+After the shadow iteration is complete, the joiners (e.g., New Rank 0 and New Rank 1) can replace the leavers (e.g., Rank 0 and Rank 1) at the end of iteration~$n-1$ once they have received the up-to-date states in the \textit{switching phase}, enabling a machine transition with no initialization downtime overhead required after migration.